- About Release 2.1

 At the beginning of 2012, the ONIX International Steering Committee – the group that guides the future development of the ONIX standard – announced that full support for ONIX version 2.1 would end at the end of 2014, and that all users were strongly advised to update their systems and migrate to ONIX 3.0.
 The three year notice period ensured that adequate time was available for planning, budgeting and development of updated systems.

-This sunset date is now less than six months away.
+This sunset date is now less than three months away.
 Note that ONIX 2.1 will not ‘stop working’ on 1st January 2015 – it will still be usable, but will not receive the level of support that it currently has.
 In particular, documentation will be archived and online DTD/XSD support for XML validation will be removed.